Record: Officer tried to keep victims quiet after cop threat

-KANSAS CITY, Kan.
-(AP) - Court records say an off-duty Kansas police officer who told a bar server that “I have my gun on me.
-I’ll shoot you” was initially allowed to keep his service weapon after a responding officer urged witnesses not to press charges.
+MISSION, Kan.
+(AP) - An off-duty Kansas police officer who was sentenced to probation for drunkenly threatening to shoot a bar server was initially allowed to keep his service weapon after a responding officer urged witnesses not to press charges, according to court records.

-The Kansas City Star obtained the records after a state agency revoked the law enforcement license for former Kansas City, Kansas, police officer Robert Ward.
+The Kansas City Star obtained the records after a state agency revoked former Kansas City police officer Robert Ward’s law enforcement license last month.

-The 41-year-old eventually was sentenced to one year of probation for assault and possession of a firearm while under the influence after other officers raised concerns about his conduct last year at The Peanut bar in Mission.
+Ward, 41, was sentenced to one year of probation for assault and possession of a firearm while under the influence after other officers raised concerns about his conduct at The Peanut bar in Mission in August 2018.
+Court records say Ward told the server: “I have my gun on me.
+I’ll shoot you.”

+According to court records, Ward had been drinking and arguing with a woman at the bar.

+Bar employees called police because they worried that he would start shooting.
+Ward told bar employees that he was a police officer, which meant he could “do whatever he wanted.”

-The officer who initially tried to cover for Ward no longer works for the Mission police department.
-Police didn’t say whether that officer quit or was fired.
+Chief Ben Hadley said the officer who tried to cut Ward a break no longer works for the Mission Police Department, but he declined to say if that officer quit or was fired, calling it a personnel matter.

+Three law enforcement officers responded to the scene.
+Court records show that one of them repeatedly told bar managers and the other officers that he “did not want to ruin the career of a police officer over a drunken mistake.”

+According to charging documents, that officer encouraged the managers not to press charges and asked the woman if Ward could just go home.
+That night, Ward was simply given a trespass warning for all The Peanut locations.

 Information from: The Kansas City Star, http://www.kcstar.com